 I can honestly say that our process is thoughtful, human, and kind.
 Award decisions are made in a room of caring professionals and educators and the results are presented with transparency and clarity.

-It’s a myth that financial aid is an all-or-nothing equation solely intended for families of few means.
 A truly equitable financial aid program benefits all who demonstrate even partial need.
 In fact, all of our financial aid recipients fall somewhere between full-pay and no-pay, meaning families from a wide range of income levels pay anywhere from zero to 99% of full tuition depending on their level of need.
 If any family feels that the cost of full tuition at Rowland Hall is beyond reach, I always encourage them to explore this as an option.

 I also encourage families to apply as early as possible.
 We have limited financial aid to distribute each year, and demand typically exceeds our budgeted funds.
 The best way for us to meet your family’s needs is to complete your application before the February deadline.